mykelalvis/FT/Traveller/WORKING/Book 1.md

 into the weapon forward of the trigger guard or in the pistol grip, depending on the design.
 The gun fires four rounds per pull of the trigger.
 Replacement of an empty magazine requires one combat round.
-Submachinegun ammunition (but not magazines) is interchangeable with auto- matic pistol ammunition.
+Submachinegun ammunition (but not magazines) is interchangeable with auto-matic pistol ammunition.
 Most submachineguns are equipped with slings to allow ease of carrying.
 Laser Carbine (8000 grams, including power pack; Cr3500; TL 8): A lightweight version of the laser rifle, firing high energy bolts using current from a backpack